Kankan: History

+Early history

+According to oral histories, Kankan was founded in 1690 by Daouda Kaba, whose ancestors had come from Diafounou, in what is now Mali, a few decades earlier.
+His uncle Fodemoudou Conde, chief of the nearby village Makonon, gave Kaba the land on the banks of the Milo river near where the bridge is today, which was open bush.
+The hamlet was originally called Fadou (place of plenty), then Kaourou (prosperous place), then Nabaya (place of welcome).

+Another tradition holds that Kankan was founded in the mid 17th century by Dyula traders of the Sarif and Sanyo families.
+By the 18th century it was an important religious center under the great marabout and Islamic scholar Alfa Kaabinè Kaba as well as a center of trade linking the coast, the kola nut growing regions, and the Niger river valley to the north.
+During this period Kankan was the capital of the Bate Empire.

+In 1763 the warlord Bourama Diakite from Wassoulou drove the inhabitants of the Bate region, including Kankan, intto Fouta Jalon, where they took refuge in Timbo and Fougoumba due to their shared Islamic background.
+Their exile lasted seven years.
+Upon their return in 1770 they rebuilt and fortified the town and renamed it Kankan, meaning 'protected city'.
+The new town was built in six districts, two of which were named after the towns that had sheltered their inhabitants during exile.
+Timbo neighborhood still exists today..

+Another later invasion from Wassoulou, led by the kings Diédi and Djiba (or DJI), attempted to conquer Kankan but it was defeated by Alpha-Mamoudou Kaba..

-The French explorer René Caillié spent a month in Kankan in 1827 on his journey from Boké, in present-day Guinea, to Djenné and Timbuktu in Mali.
+The French explorer René Caillié spent a month in Kankan in 1827 during his journey from Boké, in present-day Guinea, to Djenné and Timbuktu in Mali.
 He arrived with a caravan transporting kola nuts.
 He described the visit in his book Travels through Central Africa to Timbuctoo.
 The town had a population of 6,000 inhabitants and was an important commercial centre with a market held three times a week.
 Instead of having a surrounding mud wall, the town was defended by quickset hedges.
 The chief of the town refused Caillié permission to travel along the river to the north as the town of Kankan was fighting for control of the Bouré gold producing area around Siguiri and the Tinkisso River.
 Instead Caillié left the town heading east in the direction of Minignan in the Ivory Coast.

-The town was conquered by Samory Touré in 1881 and occupied by the French in 1891.

-In 1904, the city is chosen as the final destination during the construction of the Conakry railway in Kankan.